yyalexyy/Product-Management/Notes/README.md

     - **Metadata:** provides additional info to Angular.

-- **Services** provides functionality across those componnets, such as access data from a backend server and standard login.
+- **Services** provides functionality across those componnets, such as access data from a backend server and standard login.<br/>
+    *Used for features that:*<br/>
+    - Are independent from any particular component
+    - Provide shared data or logic across components
+    - Encapsulate external interactions such as data access

 ---
 ## Other